 Further pure mathematics

 This module covers important topics in the theory of pure mathematics including: number theory; the algebraic theory of rings and fields; and metric spaces.
-You will develop your understanding of group theory and real analysis and will see how some of these ideas are applied to cryptography and fractals.
-To successfully study this module you must have an interest in pure mathematics and ideally should already have studied pure mathematics at level 2 as provided by our level 2 module, Pure mathematics (M208).
+You’ll develop your understanding of group theory and real analysis and will see how some of these ideas are applied to cryptography and fractals.
+To successfully study this module you must have already studied some pure mathematics at university level, either as part of a formal module or by self-study.
+Ideal preparation is our OU level 2 module, Pure mathematics (M208).

 What you will study